Dollar buoyant; yuan wobbles after China cuts lending benchmarks

-SINGAPORE : The U.S. dollar rose broadly on Tuesday and notched a seven-month high against the yen, while the yuan slipped after China cut two benchmark lending interest rates for the first time in 10 months.
+SINGAPORE: The US dollar rose broadly on Tuesday (Jun 20) and notched a seven-month high against the yen, while the yuan slipped after China cut two benchmark lending interest rates for the first time in 10 months.

 China on Tuesday lowered its one-year and five-year loan prime rates (LPR) by 10 basis points, as widely expected, as authorities seek to shore up a slowing recovery in the world's second-largest economy.